 The Welsh Highland route runs through some of the most stunning scenery in Britain.
 Starting near the quayside at the ancient port of Caernarfon, the route climbs on the old standard gauge trackbed to the old junction with the original WHR at Dinas.
 Rejoining the trackbed of the original WHR, the line climbs into the heart of the Snowdonia mountains, past lakes, then down through a forest and a spectacular rocky gorge to the sea at Porthmadog, having crossed Snowdonia from sea to sea in the course of its twenty-five miles (40 km).
-As well as being a magnet for rail enthusiasts, the rebuilt line also offers a new way to reach the communities and countryside en route, and offers an alternative to motor transport in an ecologically sensitive area, particularly for the tens of thousands who visit Snowdonia every Summer.
+As well as being a magnet for rail enthusiasts, the rebuilt line will also offer a new way to reach the communities and countryside en route, and offer an alternative to motor transport in an ecologically sensitive area, particularly for the tens of thousands who visit Snowdonia every Summer.

 The rebuilding of the Welsh Highland is divided into four phases, thus:

 |Phase 1||Caernarfon - Dinas||Opened 1997|